 For example, the injured employee may seek to recover damages against

-the owner of the premises where the employee was sent to work, the manufacturer
+the owner of the premises where the employee was sent to work, the

-or used equipment involved in the explosion.
+involved in the explosion.

 Call Glenda Cochran Associates for Third-Party Lawsuits